Chicago (musical): Act I

 Velma Kelly is a vaudevillian who welcomes the audience to tonight's show ("All That Jazz").
-Interplayed with the opening number, the scene cuts to February 14, 1928, in the bedroom of chorus girl Roxie Hart, where she murders Fred Casely as he attempts to break off an affair with her.
+Interplayed with the opening number, the scene cuts to February 14, 1928 in the bedroom of a wannabe star Roxie Hart.
+Roxie fatally shoots Fred Casely as he attempts to break off an affair with her.

-Roxie convinces her husband Amos that the victim was a burglar, and Amos agrees to take the blame.
+Roxie convinces her husband Amos that the victim was a burglar; Amos agrees to take the blame.
 Roxie expresses her appreciation of her husband's willingness to do anything for her ("Funny Honey").
 However, when the police mention the deceased's name, Amos belatedly realizes that Roxie has lied to him.
 With both Roxie and Amos furious at each other for the other's betrayal, Roxie confesses and is arrested.
 She is sent to the women's block in the Cook County Jail, where several women accused of killing their lovers are held ("Cell Block Tango"); among the inmates is Velma Kelly, revealing herself to have been involved in the death of her husband and sister after she caught them having sex, though she denies committing the act on account of blacking out from the sight.
-The block is presided over by Matron "Mama" Morton, whose system of taking bribes ("When You're Good to Mama") perfectly suits her clientele.
+The block is presided over by Matron "Mama" Morton, whose system of taking bribes ("When You're Good to Mama") perfectly suits her better-heeled clientele.
 She has helped Velma become the media's top murderer-of-the-week and is acting as a booking agent for Velma's big return to vaudeville.